Pedagogy, curricula, and governance for the 21st century

 Under PSE, the 4P profile is reified in various educational fields following well-defined cognitive tenets and pedagogical principles and rules.
 The profile can be translated in any given curriculum in the form of epistemic, cognitive, behavioral and metacognitive learning outcomes in accordance with a novel taxonomy developed by this author.
-The taxonomy is currently being revised under SCE.

 Profile Shaping Education: A Paradigm Shift in Education to empower Students for Success in Modern Life.
 Paper presented at the 11th International History, Philosophy and Science Teaching Group biennial conference.
 Aristotle University, Thessaloniki, July 2011.

 This is an early draft of Profile Shaping Education (PSE) which, like SCE, sets to empower students of all levels, especially secondary school and college graduates, with a profile needed for success in modern life.
 The profile embodies major traits of accomplished people in the workplace and daily life, while it respects the local vision for education and local culture and heritage.
-Full Text

 From Modeling Schemata to the Profiling Schema: Modeling across the Curricula for Profile Shaping Education.
 (2011).
 In: Khine & Saleh (Eds), Models and Modeling in Science Education.
 Boston: Springer.

-This chapter outlines the cross over to Profile Shaping Education from Modeling Theory, a research-based pedagogical theory developed by this author that promotes mediated experiential learning of model-laden theory and inquiry in science education.
+This chapter outlines the cross over to Profile Shaping Education (SCE predecessor) from Modeling Theory, a research-based pedagogical theory developed by this author that promotes mediated experiential learning of model-laden theory and inquiry in science education.
 Modeling schemata are generic tools that students use for systematic construction and deployment of scientific concepts and models.
-Under PSE (and subsequently under SCE), these schemata have been extrapolated beyond the boundaries of science, and a single profiling schema (system schema under SCE) has emerged as a major tool to set and deploy benchmarks or outcomes that need to be accomplished in any educational field, and at any grade level.
+Under PSE (and subsequently under SCE), these schemata have been extrapolated beyond the boundaries of science, and a single profiling schema (systemic schema under SCE) has emerged as a major tool to set and deploy benchmarks or outcomes that need to be accomplished in any educational field, and at any grade level.
 Full Text